Dwight Clark: College career

-As a freshman, he was moved to wide receiver, because the team had recruited four other quarterbacks.
+As a freshman, Clark was moved to wide receiver, because the team had recruited four other quarterbacks.
 As a sophomore, he was named the starter at strong safety, but he disliked the position and left school to go back to his hometown in Charlotte instead.
-He was unhappy and considered transferring to play basketball at Appalachian State University, until he was finally allowed to play offense.
+Clark was unhappy and considered transferring to play basketball at Appalachian State University, until he was finally allowed to play offense.
 After returning to the team, he was a backup wide receiver and finished with five receptions for 99 yards and a 19.8-yard average.

-As a junior, he was named a starter at wide receiver and was part of the team that qualified Clemson to the Gator Bowl, its first bowl game in 18 years.
+As a junior, Clark was named a starter at wide receiver and was part of the team that qualified Clemson to the Gator Bowl, its first bowl game in 18 years.
 He was third on the team with 17 receptions for 265 yards and one touchdown.

-In his senior season in 1978, the Tigers were 11–1, won the Gator Bowl over Ohio State, and finished sixth in the final AP poll.
+In Clark's senior season in 1978, the Tigers were 11–1, won the Gator Bowl over Ohio State, and finished sixth in the final AP poll.
 He was second on the team with 11 receptions for 207 yards and 2 touchdowns, including a career-high 68-yard touchdown catch against the University of Maryland that helped the Tigers win the ACC Championship.